import pandas as pd

 Here is what the two components from the model look like, in comparison to the seasonally adjusted series (based on a multiplicative decomposition).

 The calculations in the next cell are based on formulas for the theta decomposition that we won’t get into.
 They are just for illustration of how the decomposition is in terms of long and short term trends, rather than the cross-sectional decompositions we have been dealing with so far.
+The orange dashed line in Figure 6.11 denotes the long-term trend that the model has identified, while the green dashed line denotes the short-term trend.
+The blue solid line is the seasonally adjusted time series.

 # carry out mutliplicative decomposition in order to obtain seasonally adjusted series